CONVERSATIONAL TOPICS

 What do I mean by pragmatic?

-There are two different ways in which martial arts can pragmatically integrate within our lives, our normal, regular lives.
+There are two different ways in which martial arts can pragmatically integrate within our normal, regular lives.
 One way is if in our life we have a constant flow of aggressive, violent situations and encounters.
-In other words, if we fight every day or if we fight every other day, even if we fight a few times a week.
+In other words, if we fight every day or if we fight every other day, or even if we fight a few times a week.

 It doesn't matter if we live in a place where street fighting occurs and we, either by our own will or not, find ourselves involved and engaged in street fighting.

-However, there is a second pragmatic way in which martial arts can help, and that is that it forms a very specific armor.
-And I'm not referring to the mythical or maybe less mythical Kung Fu iron skin and iron body type of armor in which we become invulnerable to spears and bullets.
-No, I'm not referring to that.
 I'm referring to a very specific kind of armor that we build over time as we practice against stressors.
-So basically, every single time we practice, if we practice correctly, if our practice is not pure choreography and dance, then in that case we are continuously building like an onion layers of armor based on the stressors that we inflict upon ourselves during that practice.
+So basically, every single time we practice, if we practice correctly, if our practice is not pure choreography and dance, then in that case we are continuously building an onion-like armor (layers) based on the stressors that we inflict upon ourselves during that practice.

-And so basically you become capable of more jogging.
-And so each specific sport yields very specific results in terms of this particular kind of armor that I'm referring to.
+Invariably, each specific sport yields very specific results in terms of this particular kind of armor that I'm referring to.

 These layers emerge and shift as needed against particular stressors.
 In other words, we prepare ourselves by training in martial arts to have a very strong armor against one thing that we all do in life - FACE OBSTACLES.

-What we do in our daily life - from the moment we wake up to the moment we fall asleep - is navigating a slew of obstacles.
+What we do in our daily life - from the moment we wake up to the moment we fall asleep - is navigate a slew of obstacles.
 And it doesn't matter what it is.
 It could be a business obstacle, it could be an environment at work, it could be homework if you're in school, it could be the peers in school, it could be anything - crossing the street, managing traffic when you're driving.
 It could be absolutely anything.

 By providing us with these layers of armor against multiple variables of stressors, Martial Arts yield this one particular amazing benefit.
-It helps our minds and our bodies to navigate these obstacles, to respond to these obstacles faster, more efficient, and eventually overcome them every single day.
+It helps our minds and our bodies to navigate these obstacles, to respond to these obstacles faster, more efficiently, and eventually overcome them every single day.

 Of course they do.
-Of course, people who do not practice martial arts overcome obstacles quite well, but there is a but in here.
+Of course, people who do not practice martial arts overcome obstacles quite well, but there is a however in here.
 While they do overcome them quite well, it is much easier when you have an armor, and I think that is the bottom line.
 That's the most important part that we want to fully express while practicing in martial arts.

 You can simply become stronger at enduring these stressors.
 This situational conflict that appears almost probably minute by minute, hour by hour, day by day, depending on how our life is, depending on our situation, depending on our reality, some people may suffer with chronic pain.
+Some people may suffer from a chronic idiotic boss.
+It doesn't matter which one it is.
+The point is, all of these are incredible social, emotional, intellectual, sometimes physical stressors in our real day to day life.

-And the pragmatic aspect of martial arts, if practiced correctly, allows us to employ this multi layer armor of how we respond to these stressors.
 Additionally, oftentimes these stressors are not just one at a time.
-They can be multiple stressors coming at the same time.
-Same like in martial arts when you practice Randori sparring with multiple opponents or simply doing one technique while at the same time you have to observe other things and at the same time...moving in horse stance position or something...
+There can be multiple stressors coming at the same time.
+Same happen like in martial arts when you practice Randori sparring with multiple opponents or simply doing one technique while at the same time you have to observe other things and at the same time...moving in horse stance position or something...
 So it doesn't matter what it is.

 There are multiple levels in which we are stressed during our martial arts training, and that becomes part of our armor, that becomes part of our internal strength, internal skill at using mental and physical power.